xHybred/RCAS-for-ReShade/README.md

 # Features

 The defaults are supposed to approximate AMD FidelityFX RCAS to the best of my abilities.
-I added some additional features, but these are only available when ENABLE_NON_STANDARD_FEATURES is set to 1.
-It can be find among the pre-processor variables.
+I added some additional features.

 - The ability to use a Sharpness value of > 1.0, for stronger sharpening than normal.
 - Ability to lower the RCAS_LIMIT.
 This decreases artifacts and extreme sharpening, but may decrease sharpening strength.
 Lowering this value is recommended when using very high Sharpness settings.